 Effective involvement in this short course will enable students to:

 Intensive workshops will review the central ethical concepts and issues involved in human and animal research.

 Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in weekly discussions.

-Important: This short course is a variant of the unit of study, Human and animal research ethics (BETH5202).
+Important: This short course is a variant of the unit of study, Research ethics (BETH5202).
 It enables you to complete the unit without formal university enrolment.
 You will receive a certificate of attendance, however, you will not receive credit points towards a University of Sydney degree.